wthorp/gosh/README.md

 }
 ```

-The built-in scripting support is deliberately low on features, focused mostly on working directory support.
-This allows multiple execution environments to be run in parallel.
 GoSh has the following Shell-like commands built in, but it's easy to add your own:

  - cd : change the working directory
  - echo : write to the console